A multi-disciplinary scientist

 Most organisms (including us) have time-limited development.
 We develop for a more or less fixed amount of time before emerging as functional creatures.
 Ants are different.
 The same group of eggs can be reared to adulthood in three weeks or three months!
-Right now I'm working in Ofer Feinerman's group at the Weizmann, quantitatively measuring larval feeding and larval growth.
+Working with Ofer Feinerman's group at the Weizmann, I’ve been quantitatively measuring larval feeding and larval growth.

 Ongoing: neofunctionalization of proteins involved in social exchange

 One of the most abundant proteins I've found in this fluid seems to have undergone a number of recent duplications as it's shifted from an ancestral localization pattern to the trophallactic fluid.
-In collaboration with the Privman group at University of Haifa, I'm exploring this neofunctionalization both biochemically and bioinformatically.
-With the folks who build OMA, I'm also looking more broadly at what makes a social protein.
+In collaboration with the Privman group at University of Haifa, I've explored this neofunctionalization both biochemically and bioinformatically.
+See LeBoeuf et al. 2018 for the details!

 Friction & adhesion in the vertebrate auditory system